Eugenio María de Hostos: Educator

 He spent one year in Lima, Peru, from November 1870 to December 1871, during which he helped develop the country's educational system and spoke against the harsh treatment given to the Chinese who lived there.
 He then moved to Chile for two years.
 During his stay there, he taught at the University of Chile and gave a speech titled "The Scientific Education of Women".
 He proposed in his speech that governments permit women in their colleges.
 Soon after, Chile allowed women to enter its college educational system.
 On September 29, 1873, he went to Argentina, where he proposed a railroad system between Argentina and Chile.
 His proposal was accepted and the first locomotive was named after him.

-In 1875, Hostos went to Puerto Plata, Dominican Republic, briefly visiting Santo Domingo.
+In 1875, Hostos went to Puerto Plata, Second Dominican Republic (present-day, Dominican Republic), briefly visiting Santo Domingo.
 He conceived the idea of a Normal School (Teachers College) and introduced advanced teaching methods, although these had been openly opposed by the local Catholic Church as Hostos opposed any sort of religious instruction in the educational process.
 Nonetheless, his response to this criticism was calm and constructive, as many of his writings reveal.
 In April 1876, Hostos returned to New York and in November he traveled to Caracas, Venezuela, where he married Belinda Otilia de Ayala Quintana (1862–1917), from Cuba, on July 9, 1877.
-The couple had five children: Carlos Eugenio (b.
-1879), Luisa Amelia (b.
-1881), Bayoán Lautaro (b.
-1885), Filipo Luis Duarte de Hostos (b.
-1890) and María Angelina (b.
-1892).
 Their wedding was officiated by the Archbishop of Caracas, José Antonio Ponte, and their maid of honor was the Puerto Rican poet, abolitionist, women's rights activist and Puerto Rican independence advocate Lola Rodríguez de Tió.
 He returned to the Dominican Republic in 1879 and in February 1880 the first Normal School was inaugurated.
 He was named director and he helped establish a second Normal School in the city of Santiago de los Caballeros.

 Hostos and his family returned to Chile in 1889.
 He directed the Liceos of Chillán (1889–90) and Santiago de Chile (1890–98) and taught law at the University of Chile.